TerrenceJChan/tech-blog/README.md

 DB_NAME=techposts_db
 ```

-A schema and seeds file are provided.
-To set up the schema, use the MySQL CLI to give the command `source db/schema.sql`. `npm run seed` will populate the database with a sample selection of products and data.
+A schema and seed files are provided.
+To set up the schema, use the MySQL CLI to give the command `source db/schema.sql`. `npm run seed` will populate the database with a sample selection of users, posts, and comments.

 ## Deployment
 A live demo of the page can be seen on Heroku: https://damp-harbor-01262.herokuapp.com/